CCGenetics/guidelines-genetic-diversity-indicators/index.md

 ![](docs/PMNe500_diagram.png)

 The Ne 500 indicator measures **the proportion of populations within a species that are of sufficient size to maintain genetic diversity and adaptive potential** within that species.
 When a population is below a certain size threshold (i.e., Ne 500), genetic diversity loss starts to occur, and at population sizes much smaller than this threshold, genetic diversity loss can be very rapid (Frankham 2021).
 So it is important to maintain or restore populations above this Ne 500 threshold.
 The ideal state for this indicator is a value of 1, indicating that all populations are of sufficient size (that each population is above Ne 500).
-For many species, it is sufficient and appropriate to use census size (Nc: the number of living adults) as a proxy for Ne, with the default threshold translating to Nc = 5000 mature individuals (though see Section XX regarding this transformation and other thresholds). **The Ne 500 indicator is likely the best evidence of genetic status and risk of genetic erosion when DNA sequencing is not available (the case for most species globally)**.
+For many species, it is sufficient and appropriate to use census size (Nc: the number of living adults) as a proxy for Ne, with the default threshold translating to Nc = 5000 mature individuals (though see Section [How to estimate population sizes](https://aliciamstt.github.io/guidelines-genetic-diversity-indicators/docs/3_Howto_guides_examples/Populations_sizes.html#how-to-estimate-population-sizes). **The Ne 500 indicator is likely the best evidence of genetic status and risk of genetic erosion when DNA sequencing is not available (the case for most species globally)**.

 The PM indicator measures **the proportion of populations that still exist compared to the total number of populations that used to occur** (i.e., it is a way of quantifying population extinctions).
 Each population is presumed to be genetically distinct and locally adapted, and hence loss of any population within a species equates to the loss of genetic diversity and a species’ unique genetic adaptations.
 Similar to the Ne 500 indicator, the ideal state for this indicator is a value of 1, indicating that no populations have been lost.